iridia-ulb/meta-drone/README.md

 # The meta-drone layer for the Yocto build system

 ## Description
-This repository contains a layer of the Yocto build system, which generates a complete, bootable Linux OS ready to be run on the IRIDIA Drone.
+This repository contains a layer of the Yocto build system, which generates a complete, bootable Linux OS ready to be run on the IRIDIA drone.
 This system comes preinstalled with:
 - ARGoS3 and a plugin for the drone
 - Python